leuchthelp/dkrz_dev/README.md

 pip install -r requirements.txt
 ```

+**Important**: make sure the `c-stuff/data/datasets` path exists.
+This is where datasets created by the `C` part of the benchmark will be saved.
+If it doesn\`t exist yet, create it.

 Once done refresh you shell one final time to be safe and everything should be configured properly.